-Next review date As updated by LA
+Next review date November 2023

-Model Code of Conduct for Staff Employed in Schools
+Model Code of Conduct for staff Employed in Schools

 1 Scope

 This Model Code of Conduct is recommended for consideration and adoption by the governing bodies of Community, Voluntary Controlled, Voluntary Aided and Foundation / Trust Schools.
 It is also recommended for consideration by boards of trustees of Academies, Multi-Academy Trusts (MATs), Free Schools, Studios Schools etc.